ericcgu/infrastructure_engineering_for_datascientists/README.md

 Learning to build your own containers is a powerful skillset that can help you and your team save money, deploy faster and more frequently, and leverage powerful infrastructure to power your applications to the scale of your dreams.

-To illustrate: let's provision a linux server with one command and bash into linux machine:
+To illustrate: let's provision a linux server with one command and bash into the server container:

 ```
 Ensure Docker is installed by the following command: